19th Annual Barnegat Bay Festival-June 5, 2016

 So if you are staying closer to home this summer…save gas and save money, but most importantly learn how you can protect our most treasured natural resource, be more prepared for the future, and support the communities of the Barnegat Bay and its watershed.

-If you would like more information or would like to pre-register for the canoe eco-tour, please call Betsy Hyle, Special Events Coordinator at 732-914-8109.
+If you would like more information or would like to pre-register for the canoe eco-tours, please call Betsy Hyle, Special Events Coordinator at 732-914-8109.

 Special Thanks to this year's Festival Sponsors: